kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-field-model.md

 #### setType(FieldType type)

-> set the type of field.
+Set the type of field.

 **Parameter**